E-Paine/tkinter-docs/source/canvas.rst

       +---------+---+

     | *insertbackground=*
-    | Specifies the color to use as background in the area covered by the
+    | Specifies the colour to use as background in the area covered by the
       insertion cursor.
-This color will normally override either the normal background for the widget (or the selection background if the insertion cursor happens to fall in the selection).
-The default values are as
+The given value may be any valid :ref:`Tk colour <colours>`.
+This colour will normally override either the normal background for the widget (or the selection background if the insertion cursor happens to fall in the selection).
+The default values are as follows:
-      follows:

       +---------+------------------------------------+
       | MacOS   | black                              |